thoughtspot/workflows/scripts/README.md

 git config --local commit.gpgsign false
 ```

+> **⚠️ IMPORTANT NOTE**: This instruction is **NOT RECOMMENDED**.
+Disabling commit signing will block your commits since signature verification is strictly enforced on our repositories.
+Only use this if you have been specifically instructed to do so by repository administrators and have an alternative signing method in place.

 ### Why isn't my commit showing as "Verified" on GitHub?

 If your commits aren't showing as verified: